PamelaMBadermann/av-final-qualidade-de-software-2022/README.md

-this file was made only for studies //
+## This project was made only for studies.

+## Template for nodejs + express + typescript project made by pviniciusm